Canol001/Jenga-Mjei/Readme.md

 ---

 ## 🧾 Summary
-**Jenga Hardware** is a modern, user-friendly POS and inventory system that simplifies daily sales tracking, stock management, and reporting for hardware stores.
+**Jenga-Mjei** is a modern, user-friendly POS and inventory system that simplifies daily sales tracking, stock management, and reporting for hardware stores.
 It’s designed for reliability, scalability, and ease of use — whether you’re managing a small shop or a growing chain.